Traffic signal light using Javascript

 Traffic Signal Light

-How to make traffic light using Javascript?
+How to make a traffic light program using Javascript?

-It is very simple to create a traffic light application using javascript.
+It is very simple to create a traffic light application using JavaScript.
 Follow the below steps:

 1. Write HTML Code